 How to make Homemade Egg Nog

 In a small saucepan, combine the milk, 1 cup of heavy cream, and 1/2 teaspoon of freshly grated nutmeg.
 Heat the mixture over medium heat until it begins to simmer, but don’t let it boil.
-Stir occasionally to ensure the cream doesn’t scorch.
+Stir occasionally to ensure the cream doesn’t scorch using a heatproof silicone spatula.
 Once the milk and cream mixture is simmering, slowly whisk it into the egg yolk mixture, doing so in a steady stream while you continue whisking.

-Return the mixture to the saucepan and cook over medium heat, stirring constantly until it thickens slightly and reaches 160°F. Pour into a bowl, stir in liquor, cover, and refrigerate for 2-3 hours.
+Return the mixture to the saucepan and cook over medium heat, stirring constantly until it thickens slightly and reaches 160°F on a digital thermometer.
+Pour into a bowl, stir in liquor, cover, and refrigerate for 2-3 hours.

 While the custard chills, beat the egg whites in a medium bowl on high speed until soft peaks form.
 Add the remaining 1 tablespoon of sugar and continue beating until firm peaks form.
 In a separate bowl, whip the remaining 1 cup of heavy cream until stiff peaks form.
 Once the custard is fully chilled, gently fold in the whipped cream and beaten egg whites.
 For an extra creamy texture, fold in half the whipped cream first and spoon the rest on top as a garnish.